Kent State University at Trumbull Foundation Scholarships

 William (Bill) C. Horton Memorial Scholarship

 Born on July 23, 1933, in Warren, Horton was a local businessman and community leader.
-He was the owner/operator of Horton Electrical Contracting Inc., for many years, before retiring in 1997.
-Horton's passion for the community was displayed through his countless hours committed to volunteer organizations.
+He was the owner/operator of Horton Electrical Contracting Inc. for many years, before retiring in 1997.
+Horton’s passion for the community was displayed through his countless hours committed to volunteer organizations.
 Horton passed away on August 28, 2013.
 Additional Criteria: The scholarship supports residents of Trumbull County who are pursuing a degree in business while attending Kent State Trumbull.
-Special consideration will be given to students that are involved in volunteer activities.
+Special consideration will be given to students who are involved in volunteer activities within the local community.

 Michalene Hughley Scholarship

 Michalene Hughley attended Kent State Trumbull and Youngstown State University as a single mother raising two children.
-Her schooling led to a career as a social worker with various county and state agencies.
+Her schooling led to a career in social work with various county and state agencies.
 She feels strongly about helping others since many people have helped her along the way.
 She has established a scholarship as a way to give back.
-Additional Criteria: Student must be a single parent.
+Additional criteria: Student must be a single parent.